-Stage Project Stage Deliverables No Name End of Stage Deliverables No Name End of Stage Deliverables a) Document the initial design criteria, cost plan, design options and the selection of the preferred design option; or the methods and procedures required to maintain the condition of infrastructure, or the project. b) Establish the detailed brief, scope, scale, form and cost plan for the project, including, where necessary, the obtaining of site studies and construction and specialist advice. c) Provide an indicative schedule for documentation and construction, or maintenance services, associated with the project. d) Include a site development plan, or other suitable schematic layouts, of the works. e) Describe the statutory permissions, funding approvals and utility approvals required to proceed with the works associated with the project. f) Include a baseline risk assessment for the project and a health and safety plan, which is a requirement of the Construction Regulations issued in terms of the Occupational Health and Safety Act. g) Contain a risk report, need for further surveys, tests, investigations, consents and approvals, if any, during subsequent stages. (ii) A Feasibility Report must provide the following minimum information: a) Details regarding the preparatory work covering: A necto analysis.
-A neconomic analysis, if necessary.
-A risk assessment and sensitivity analysis; A neconomic analysis, if necessary.
-A risk assessment and sensitivity analysis; A professional analysis covering: A technology options assessment.
-A newironmental impact assessment.
-A nevironmental impact assessment covering: Institutional capacity.
-A procurement plan.
-Stage 2 is complete when the Concept Report or the Feasibility Report is approved.
-3 Design Design Development Report Development (i) The Design Development Report must, as necessary: a) Develop, in detail, the approved concept to finalise the design and definition criteria.
+Stage Project Stage Deliverables

+No Name End of Stage Deliverables

+No Name a) Document the initial design criteria, cost plan, design options and the selection of the preferred design option; or the methods and procedures required to maintain the condition of infrastructure, or the project. b) Establish the detailed brief, scope, scale, form and cost plan for the project, including, where necessary, the obtaining of site studies and construction and specialist advice. c) Provide an indicative schedule for documentation and construction, or maintenance services, associated with the project. d) Include a site development plan, or other suitable schematic layouts, of the works. e) Describe the statutory permissions, funding approvals and utility approvals required to proceed with the works associated with the project. f) Include a baseline risk assessment for the project and a health and safety plan, which is a requirement of the Construction Regulations issued in terms of the Occupational Health and Safety Act. g) Contain a risk report, need for further surveys, tests, investigations, consents and approvals, if any, during subsequent stages. (iii) A Feasibility Report must provide the following minimum information: a) Details regarding the preparatory work covering: • A needs and demand analysis with output specifications. • An options analysis. • An economic analysis, if necessary. c) A risk assessment and sensitivity analysis; d) A professional analysis covering: • A technology options assessment. • An environmental impact assessment. • An environmental impact assessment covering: • Institutional capacity. • A procurement plan.

+Stage 2 is complete when the Concept Report or the Feasibility

+Report is approved.

+3 Design Design Development Report

+Development (i) The Design Development Report must, as necessary:a) Develop, in detail, the approved concept to finalise the design and definition criteria.